salesforce/apollo/sql-state/README.md

 ### Transaction Execution
 Transaction exeution is performed via the single JDBC connection to the underlying H2 database.
 This implies that the contents of the transactions are representable with H2 SQL.
-Sadly, "generic" SQL is not really a thing, but a convention, and so this is not a generic SQL execution.
+Sadly, "generic" SQL is not really a thing, but a convention, and so this is not a _generic_ SQL execution.
 Further, the transaction execution model is JDBC, which constrains the styles of interaction as well as the argument value and return types.

+When a transaction is submitted, the client submitting the transaction can provide a function to execute when the transaction is finalized.
+This function takes the value returned - possibly null - and the error raised - if any.
+This means that calls, scripts, prepared statements, etc, and return values in addition to the normal SQL execution, providing a very powerful mechanism for transactions against a SQL store that we normally take for granted.

 ### Transaction Types
 Transactions are one of the following types, and are represented as Protobuffs defined in the _cdc.proto_ file.
 * Statement